-MOPC is currently under development with a pilot version scheduled to be conducted 8 July-20 September 2013.
+The next MOPC course is scheduled to be conducted 18 March – 5 June 2014.
 The expectation is to run three courses per year.

 The approximately three month long MOPC will be a stand-alone operational planners course that develops planners capable of performing in high-tempo, fluid maritime operational environments.
 MOPC will focus exclusively at the C/JFMCC staff level and is designed to fill the planner capability gap between the basic level Maritime Staff Operators Course (MSOC) and the high end Maritime Advanced Warfighting School (MAWS) on the Navy’s Professional Military Education continuum.
 MOPC will be available to select O-3s to O-5s en-route to maritime headquarters IOT build depth and capacity in maritime operational level-of-war expertise.